hppr-dev/bash-task-master/README.md

 Bash Task Master
 ===================

-Bash task master enhances bash by providing a way to centralize scripts in a single location
+Bash task master enhances bash by providing a way to centralize scripts for a single location with argument validation.

 Features: